 Hypertensive crisis: Systolic greater than 180 and/or diastolic greater than 120, with patients needing prompt changes in medication if there are no other indications of problems, or immediate hospitalization if there are any indications of organ damage.

-To ensure your blood pressure readings are as accurate as possible, Harmony Home Health & Hospice, which provides in home care in Odgen and throughout Salt Lake City, suggests the following seven tips:
+To ensure your blood pressure readings are as accurate as possible, Harmony Home Health & Hospice, providers of top-rated elderly care in Salt Lake City, UT and the surrounding areas, suggests the following seven tips:

 - Be sure to take your readings at the same time every day.